ivstiv/ptero-shell-utils/README.md

 ## restore-server.sh<span></span>
 If used alongside the backup script above admins can easily restore servers to specified date.

+## power-control.sh<span></span>
+Send power commands to groups of servers based on node, owner or ID.

 # Contact and contribution
 If you have issues, ideas or want to contribute you can [join my discord server](https://discord.gg/VMSDGVD) to have a chat and explain your situation. :)